 Infrastructure challenges of packing and staging orders in temperature-controlled environments

 In order to maintain quality standards as retailers offer last-mile delivery and pickup, planning for preserving products in temperature-controlled environments is primary.
-This presents a huge infrastructural challenge as retailers will have to decide whether additional investment is required in terms of building micro-fulfillment centers to improve proximity to consumers and maintain the freshness of products.
-Or if this can be managed by storing, packing, and staging products in existing warehouses itself.
+This presents a huge infrastructural challenge as retailers will have to decide whether the additional investment is required in terms of building micro-fulfillment centers to improve proximity to consumers and maintain the freshness of products.
+Or if this can be managed by storing, packing, and staging products in existing warehouses.
 In any case, infrastructural developments will be more than necessary to maintain product freshness as soon as they leave their shelves.

 Additionally, budgets will also need to be accounted for by equipping shopping fleets and drivers with insulated bags, coolers, and smart boxes to safeguard products until hand-off.

 These infrastructural and budgetary challenges are definitely worth the effort as long as retailers are able to scale their online delivery operations and gain customer loyalty in the near future.
-An overhead expense at first, this investment can prove to be a stepping stone in retailers’ journey towards driving success in the omnichannel grocery space.
+An overhead expense at first, this investment can prove to be a stepping stone in retailers’ journey toward driving success in the omnichannel grocery space.